isomerpages/nrf-gyss/index.md

       id: infopic
       image: /images/GYSS 2025/GYSS_2025_socmed_banners_04.png
       alt: Image alt text
-      description: The Summit is full of opportunities to get inspired, discover ideas, and connect with like-minded peers from around the world.
+      description: The Summit is full of unique opportunities to get inspired, gain new insights, and connect with like-minded peers from around the world.
       subtitle: "#fusioninsession"
   - infopic:
       title: GYSS 2024